Reduced monthly instalments

 If you have not filed a tax return because you have been granted a deferral, you should provide us with an estimate of your income from 2 years ago so that we can calculate your monthly instalment.

 If the actual income recorded once you have filed your tax return differs from this, we will recalculate that amount.

 If you are not required to file tax returns, you can tell us the taxable salary shown on your annual tax assessment from 2 years ago.

 Even outside the Netherlands, you can log into Mijn DUO with your DigiD.
+If you live abroad and do not have a working DigiD, please check your options on DigiD aanvragen vanuit het buitenland (link in Dutch).
 If you have a non-Dutch income, you must upload proof of how much you earned with your application.

-If you are unable to log in for any reason, use the form Income statement for a request for a lower monthly instalment.
+If you are unable to log in, please use the form Income statement for a request for a lower monthly instalment.

 If you apply for reduced monthly instalments before 1 January of the year in question, if granted they take effect from 1 January.
 If you apply during the course of the year, they take effect from the calendar month immediately following the date of your application.

 The calculation used to set your reduced monthly instalment is valid for 1 calendar year.
 After that year we automatically request details of your income from the relevant authorities.
 You do not have to take any further action.

 Sometimes we don’t receive any details of your income from the Tax and Customs Administration.
 If so, you will have to provide information about your income yourself.
 We will send you a notice about this.
 It is important you respond in time.
 If you fail to do so, we will not process your request for reduced monthly instalments any further.
 You will then need to apply for a reduction of your monthly instalments again through Mijn DUO.